 If you’re using a bitcoin service provider, make sure they have a wallet encryption feature in place.
 Most of them do have this feature, although you could always invest in third-party encryption as well.

 Also, when dealing with bitcoin, you are advised to make regular backups on your hard drive.
 Always verify your backups to ensure that everything is in place as intended.

 Finally, if you use bitcoin for every day transactions, use wallets that can be installed on your PC or mobile device.
 Make sure that your wallets are distributed into desktop, mobile, and offline versions.
 This way, you will be safe.

 Earlier today, we discovered our DNS registrar had been compromised.
 We took immediate action to resolve the issue.
 (1/3)

 If you have to use web wallets, make sure it is only for purposes of transitory transactions.
 All other transactions should be restricted to your PC or device.

-Beware of malware and Trojans when implementing best bitcoin wallet security measures
+Beware of cryptographic malware and Trojans when implementing bitcoin-wallet.net security measures

 You need to be very careful so as not to unwittingly install these misrepresented apps into your desktop or mobile device.
 It is common knowledge that these apps will scour your PC for bitcoin wallets, private keys, passwords, or any other useful information that can be reported back to the cybercriminals or botnet.
 Believe it or not, there are over 140 active malware and Trojans that target bitcoin wallets in this manner.
 They are out there in the wild, and you stand a chance of downloading them, oblivious of the fact that they will harm you.
 Always be careful when downloading things from the web, even if they seem to come from genuine sources.